platformio/platformio-docs/plus/debugging.rst

       - Description

     * - :ref:`framework_arduino`
-      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences

     * - :ref:`framework_cmsis`
       - The ARM Cortex Microcontroller Software Interface Standard (CMSIS) is a vendor-independent hardware abstraction layer for the Cortex-M processor series and specifies debugger interfaces.
 The CMSIS enables consistent and simple software interfaces to the processor for interface peripherals, real-time operating systems, and middleware.
-It simplifies software re-use, reducing the learning curve for new microcontroller developers and cutting the time-to-market for devices.
+It simplifies software re-use, reducing the learning curve for new microcontroller developers and cutting the time-to-market for devices

     * - :ref:`framework_espidf`
-      - Espressif IoT Development Framework.
-Official development framework for ESP32.
+      - ESP-IDF is the official development framework for the ESP32 and ESP32-S Series SoCs.

+    * - :ref:`framework_freertos`
+      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms

     * - :ref:`framework_freedom-e-sdk`
       - Open Source Software for Developing on the SiFive Freedom E Platform

-    * - :ref:`framework_freertos`
-      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms

     * - :ref:`framework_gd32vf103-sdk`
-      - GigaDevice GD32VF103 Firmware Library (SDK)
+      - GigaDevice GD32VF103 Firmware Library (SDK) is a firmware function package, including programs, data structures and macro definitions, all the performance features of peripherals of GD32VF103 devices are involved in the package

+    * - :ref:`framework_kendryte-freertos-sdk`
+      - Kendryte SDK with FreeRTOS support

     * - :ref:`framework_kendryte-standalone-sdk`
       - Kendryte Standalone SDK without OS support

-    * - :ref:`framework_kendryte-freertos-sdk`
-      - Kendryte SDK with FreeRTOS support

-    * - :ref:`framework_libopencm3`
-      - The libOpenCM3 framework aims to create a free/libre/open-source firmware library for various ARM Cortex-M0(+)/M3/M4 microcontrollers, including ST STM32, Ti Tiva and Stellaris, NXP LPC 11xx, 13xx, 15xx, 17xx parts, Atmel SAM3, Energy Micro EFM32 and others.

     * - :ref:`framework_mbed`
-      - The mbed framework The mbed SDK has been designed to provide enough hardware abstraction to be intuitive and concise, yet powerful enough to build complex projects.
-It is built on the low-level ARM CMSIS APIs, allowing you to code down to the metal if needed.
-In addition to RTOS, USB and Networking libraries, a cookbook of hundreds of reusable peripheral and module libraries have been built on top of the SDK by the mbed Developer Community.
+      - Arm Mbed OS is an open source embedded operating system designed specifically for the 'things' in the Internet of Things.
+It includes all the features you need to develop a connected product based on an Arm Cortex-M microcontroller, including security, connectivity, an RTOS and drivers for sensors and I/O devices

     * - :ref:`framework_nuclei-sdk`
       - Open Source Software Development Kit for the Nuclei N/NX processors

     * - :ref:`framework_pulp-os`
       - PULP is a silicon-proven Parallel Ultra Low Power platform targeting high energy efficiencies.
-The platform is organized in clusters of RISC-V cores that share a tightly-coupled data memory.
+The platform is organized in clusters of RISC-V cores that share a tightly-coupled data memory

+    * - :ref:`framework_stm32cube`
+      - STM32Cube embedded software libraries, including: The HAL hardware abstraction layer, enabling portability between different STM32 devices via standardized API calls; The Low-Layer (LL) APIs, a light-weight, optimized, expert oriented set of APIs designed for both performance and runtime efficiency

     * - :ref:`framework_shakti-sdk`
       - A software development kit for developing applications on Shakti class of processors

     * - :ref:`framework_simba`
-      - Simba is an RTOS and build framework.
-It aims to make embedded programming easy and portable.
+      - Simba is an RTOS and build framework with aims to make embedded programming easy and portable

     * - :ref:`framework_spl`
-      - The ST Standard Peripheral Library provides a set of functions for handling the peripherals on the STM32 Cortex-M3 family.
-The idea is to save the user (the new user, in particular) having to deal directly with the registers.
+      - The ST Standard Peripheral Library provides a set of functions for handling the peripherals on the STM32 family of microcontrollers.

-    * - :ref:`framework_stm32cube`
+    * - :ref:`framework_wd-riscv-sdk`
-      - STM32Cube embedded software libraries, including: The HAL hardware abstraction layer, enabling portability between different STM32 devices via standardized API calls; The Low-Layer (LL) APIs, a light-weight, optimized, expert oriented set of APIs designed for both performance and runtime efficiency.
+      - The WD Firmware package contains firmware applications and Processor Support Package (PSP) for various cores, alongside demos which support all features

     * - :ref:`framework_zephyr`
-      - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind.
+      - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind

+    * - :ref:`framework_libopencm3`
+      - The libOpenCM3 framework aims to create a free and open-source firmware library for various ARM Cortex-M0(+)/M3/M4 microcontrollers, including ST STM32, Ti Tiva and Stellaris, NXP LPC, Atmel SAM3, Energy Micro EFM32 and others

 Boards
 ------